 Those who visit Lisbon won’t have a problem finding a street that’s pink in name, and pink in nature.
 It’s not often that one hat to look down to find out where they are!
 The nightclubs in Pink Street are bouncing until the sun comes up.
 Such good fun.

-One of the coolest things to do in Lisbon to fully appreciate it’s nightlife is taking a pub crawl tour.
+Make sure to also go on a pub crawl tour.
 They can even be booked online.

 Here’s the best nightlife tours of Lisbon:

 My sister and I grew up in Sardinia – we know a thing or two about good sea food.
-Yet, my sister won’t stop saying that one of the things to do in Lisbon is eating sea food.
-She believes it is quite possibly the freshest seafood she’s ever had.
+Eating seafood is a must in Lisbon.
+It’s quite possibly the freshest seafood you’ll ever have.

 Lisbon is on the Atlantic Coast as well as other cities I have visited last summer during my Camino del Norte to Santiago de Compostela, such as Bilbao and San Sebastian.
 My sister and I compared the prices of food in Spain with those of Lisbon and it turned out that the food is cheaper and apparently, just as good.
 Eating seafood is definitely what to do in Lisbon.